Assess the Situation

 Intervention

-If a judge or lawyer is seriously in trouble with drugs or alcohol, or has a mental disorder that demands immediate treatment, the LAP staff can work with family members to conduct an intervention or can refer the family to a professional interventionist.
+If a lawyer or judge is seriously in trouble with drugs or alcohol, or has a mental disorder that demands immediate treatment, the LAP staff can work with family members to conduct an intervention or can refer the family to a professional interventionist.
 LAP staff and volunteers often conduct informal interventions with the person to encourage the person to accept the necessary help.
 If the lawyer or judge is willing to accept help, LAP is involved in recommending the appropriate treatment center and can assist in helping the person get to treatment.

 Monitoring